autoaly/ngx-together/README.md

 ## Development server

-run `npm run build-basics` for building basic libraries then run serve command
+Run `npm run build-basics` for building basic libraries then run serve command

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.